-Accused Boston Marathon bomber to make first court appearance
+Accused Boston marathon bomber to make first court appearance

 Three people died in the April 15 bombing - 29-year-old restaurant manager Krystle Campbell, 23-year-old graduate student Lingzi Lu and 8-year-old Martin Richard.

-Three days later, the Tsarnaevs shot dead Massachusetts Institute of Technology police officer Sean Collier, according to the indictment.
-(Additional reporting by Daniel Lovering; Editing by Carol Bishopric and John Wallace)
+Three days later the Tsarnaevs shot dead Massachusetts Institute of Technology police officer Sean Collier, according to the indictment.